boomlinde/acidforth/README.md

     440 op1 sintab
     445 op2 sintab
-    + 2 /
+    + 2 / >out

 `440` is put on the stack. `op1` pops it from the stack and sets its phase increment accordingly, and then drops its current phase state on the stack.
 `sintab` pops the phase state and uses it to index a sine waveform table, putting the value for that index on the stack.
-This is repeated for `op2`, leaving two values on the stack. `+` adds the two values together, and then it is all divided by 2, leaving a single value on the stack.
+This is repeated for `op2`, leaving two values on the stack. `+` adds the two values together, and then it is all divided by 2, leaving a single value on the stack. `>out` pops that value and outputs it to both audio channels.

-After the program has run, the value that is on top of the stack is output as an audio sample.

 Usage
 -----